Nikos Kourkoulos: Life and career

-Illya Darling, with Melina Mercouri, in a role for which he was nominated for a Tony award as a best supporting actor.
+Illya Darling, with Melina Mercouri, in a role for which he was nominated for a Tony Award as a best supporting actor.

 For most of the 1960s/70s, Kourkoulos' success was unparalleled by any other Greek actor, except Dimitris Papamichael, but Kourkoulos' choice of material was more challenging than the latter's.
 He created his personal group in the early 1970s, with a repertory which included, among others, Franz Kafka's The Trial, Arthur Miller's View from the Bridge and Brecht's The Threepenny Opera.
 His last stage appearance was in the title role of Sophocles' Philoktitis (1991) at the restored ancient theater of Epidaurus in southern Greece.
 In 1995, he was named as Artistic Director of the National Theatre of Greece, an institution he managed to turn into a profitable organization without compromising on artistic integrity.

 His film career was successful: he starred in many films from the late 1950s until the early 1980s.
-His most commercial films have been melodramas with a social background, like Oratotis miden (Ορατότης Μηδέν) (1970).
+His most commercial films have been melodramas with a social background, like Visibility Zero (Ορατότης Μηδέν) (1970).

 He was awarded twice at the Thessaloniki Film Festival with the Best Actor Prize for his performance in Adistaktoi (Αδίστακτοι 1965) and Astrapogiannos (Αστραπόγιαννος 1970).
 For five (5) years (1975–1980) he was President of the Society of Greek Theatre Actor-Managers.

 Nikos Kourkoulos died at the Errikos Dynan Hospital, Athens, on 30 January 2007, after a long battle with cancer, aged 72.
 He was survived by his companion of twenty years, Marianna Latsi (daughter of Greek shipping billionaire Yiannis Latsis), and four children: Errieta and Philip from his relationship with Marianna Latsis, and Melita and Alkis from his legal marriage.

-Theatrical Performances
+Theatrical performances

 Nikos Kourkoulos headed companies and his own theatre in Athens and Thessaloniki, and played leading roles in: